JelsaTHE 2026 TRAVEL GUIDE

 How to get to Jelsa

 If you're fortunate enough to find yourself heading to Jelsa, start by heading to the island of Hvar.
 Many people often mix up Hvar Town with Hvar Island.
-Hvar Town ("Grad Hvar" in Croatian) is renowned worldwide as a hub of upscale hedonism, located on the island’s southwestern coast.
-In contrast, Hvar Island is a sizable landmass in the southern Dalmatian archipelago, roughly three times the size of Manhattan.
+Hvar Town (‘Grad Hvar’ in Croatian) is renowned worldwide as a hub of upscale hedonism, located on the island’s southwestern coast.
+In contrast, Hvar Island is a sizable landmass in the southern Croatian archipelago, roughly three times the size of Manhattan.

-Jelsa is a harbour town on the north coast of Hvar Island, close to the centre.
-It is one of the three larger towns on the island: the other two being Hvar Town and Stari Grad, known for its sailing and understated luxury (highlighted on the map below).
+Jelsa is a small, picturesque town in Croatia, on the northern coast of Hvar Island, close to the geographic centre.
+It’s the third largest town on the island: the other two being Hvar and Stari Grad, which is known for its sailing and understated luxury (highlighted on the map below).

 The nearest major city to the island of Hvar is Split, itself a major tourist attraction.
 Split has an airport, rail and bus stations, and a ferry port, all serving numerous regional and international destinations.
 Rail, bus, and ferry are within a stone’s throw of each other, near the city’s historic core.

 Split Airport is thirty minutes outside of town.
-Those arriving at Split Airport can grab a ride on the inexpensive public bus or hail a reasonably priced Uber to the ferry port.
-From there, they will take a ferry or catamaran to the port of Stari Grad or another port on the island of Hvar.
+Those arriving at Split Airport can grab a ride on the inexpensive public bus or take an Uber to the port.
+From there, you can take a car ferry or catamaran to Hvar Island.
 Read our full guide on how to get to Hvar.

 For those who can’t be doing with the additional to-ing and fro-ing, private transfers are available.
-This usually involves a driver meeting you at Split Airport to drive you to the ferry port, followed by a speedboat directly to Jelsa Harbour.
+This usually involves a driver meeting you at Split Airport to drive you to Split port, followed by a speedboat directly to Jelsa.
 Private transfers are of course more expensive than public catamarans, but can be well worth it in certain situations.
-For example, we advise families coming directly to Hvar from the USA or Australia to hire a private transfer, because most will have already endured a long overnight flight to Croatia.
-The additional transit time spent getting to Split central, waiting for the ferry or catamaran, and then taking the boat ride over to the island can be too much, especially for children, and set a wonderful holiday off on the wrong foot.
+For example, we advise families coming directly to Hvar from the USA or Australia to book a private transfer, because most will have already endured a long overnight flight to Croatia.
+The additional transit time spent getting to Split central, waiting for the boat, and then the ride over to the island can be too much, especially for children, and set a wonderful holiday off on the wrong foot.

 It can also make sense to hire a private transfer if one’s flight arrives very late or early to Split and would otherwise mandate a hotel room.
-With a private boat, you can be in Jelsa in an hour, rather than overpaying for a hotel and meals in Split, then going through another round of transit the following day.
+With a private boat, you can be in Jelsa in an hour, rather than spending the night in a hotel in Split, then going through another round of transit the following day.

 Of course, if you are a Hvar Away guest, making arrangements for your private transfer(s) will be taken care of by our dedicated team member assigned as your concierge.